 Nutritious Treats for Dogs

-5 pounds hamburger (rolled hamburger 75% lean) or 5 pounds of chicken
+10 pounds of hamburger (rolled hamburger, 75% lean) or 10 pounds of chicken

-1 pound of chicken liver (cooked to crumbled tiny pieces)
+1 pound of beef liver (cooked to crumbly, tiny pieces)

-1 large can puree pumpkin or 4 cups fresh pumpkin)
+(1 large can of purée pumpkin or 4 cups of fresh pumpkin)

 note: large can is 29 oz, small can is 15 oz.

 This is a video of making the doggie stew.
 It is on my YouTube channel, Vintar German Shepherd.
 I will try to post the video correctly.
 It's not letting me post correctly at this time.
 The video on YouTube is called Vintar Doggie Stew.
 My YouTube channel is Vintar German Shepherd.
 If you look through my videos, you can also find the video on how to make both..

 Note: Anywhere I say it's good for joint health has: high concentrations of glucosamine and chondroitin, which are commonly found in canine joint supplements.
 These provide the building blocks for joint cartilage and therefore help improve overall joint health for arthritic dogs or dogs with joint conditions such as hip dysplasia.